gradle/gradle/design-docs/task-configuration-from-command-line.md

 ### Implementation approach

+1. Make sure we're happy with the notation.
+Current one is:
+ `some_task some_configurable_task --some_option --some_option2 optional_option2_value some_other_task`
+ I'm worried that without some kind of namespacing we'll run into problems in the long run.
 1. Move the `@CommandLineOption` annotation to the public API and mark `@Incubating`.
 2. Add documentation to 'implementing custom tasks` chapter.
 3. Support annotating a Groovy task field.